Seoul - Busan - Busan Coast - Gyeongju - Andong - Yeosu - Jeonju - Suwon - Seoul

 Day 9: YEOSU – JEONJU

 Breakfast at the hotel.
 Departure for an excursion to visit the historical sites related to Admiral Lee Sunshin, Korea's naval hero.
 We will stroll through his iconic square and visit the Jinnamgwan Pavilion, an architectural gem overlooking the sea.
 We continue to the colorful Mural Alley, filled with urban art.
-Here we will have a moment to enjoy a charming café in a vibrant setting.
+Here we will have a moment to enjoy a coffee in a charming spot in a vibrant setting.
 We will then proceed to the Yeosu Art Museum, an immersive museum that blends light, technology, and creativity to provide a completely unique artistic experience.
 A place that surprises from beginning to end.
 Lunch at one of the city's most famous restaurants.
-In the afternoon, we head to Yeosu Railway Station for our train to Jeonju.
+In the afternoon, we head to Yeosu Station to depart by train to Jeonju.
 Arrival and transfer to the hotel.
 Overnight stay.

 What will you see today?